 Days 23-24: Nanjing in Fujian Province

 Back on the bullet train (travelling for roughly 8 hours), we’ll arrive in Nanjing in the afternoon and make our way deep into the Fujian tea hills.
-Stopping for dinner on the way, we’ll arrive at our accommodation for the evening – traditional mud roundhouses, and home to the Hakka community.
-This is a rare opportunity to experience the bare bones of Chinese culture, and during your stay you’ll have a walking tour of the UNESCO World Heritage site, getting to explore the round houses, villages and tea fields in the area.
+Stopping for dinner on the way, we’ll arrive at our accommodation for the evening.
+This is a rare opportunity to experience the bare bones of Chinese culture, and during your time in Nanjing] you’ll have a walking tour of the UNESCO World Heritage site, getting to explore the round houses, villages and tea fields in the area.
 You’ll take part in a traditional tea ceremony and get to visit the plantations, eat dinner with the locals and learn a traditional dance!

 Day 25: Fujian Tulou

 In the morning we’ll take a bike tour to visit the biggest roundhouse in the region, and you’ll get to have a proper look around both levels.
 You’ll have free time in the afternoon to chill out and relax before our onward journey, via night train, to Guangzhou East (about 8 hours) and bus ride to the Zhuhai border (takes around 3/4 hours).